sulu/sulu-docs/cookbook/smart-content-data-provider.rst

 1. Repository
 ~~~~~~~~~~~~~

-Implement Interface `DataProviderRepositoryInterface` to provide needed function
+The repository has to implement the DataProviderRepositoryInterface and provide
-findByFilters.
-If the default implementation is enough for you you can include
+the findByFilters function.
+If the default implementation is good enough, you
-the trait `DataProviderRepositoryTrait` which needs the functions
+can include the trait `DataProviderRepositoryTrait`, which, needs the functions
-`createQueryBuilder` (is default in repositories) and `appendJoins` there you
+`createQueryBuilder` (is default in repositories) and `appendJoins` where you
 are able to configure eager loading for the entity.

 The rest of the functionality and Query generation is done in the Trait.